 For this reason, a pregnant woman needs to take special care to avoid becoming constipated.
 The most effective means of doing so is through diet changes and increasing your water intake.

 The first step is to increase the amount of fiber and roughage in the diet.
 Increase consumption of raw and cooked fruit and vegetables, as well as whole wheat grains and cereals.
-There is a variety of brain-containing breakfast cereals, which are excellent in this regard.
+There is a variety of bran and whole grain breakfast cereals, which are excellent in this regard.

 It is often helpful to add additional fiber by taking over the counter fiber preparations such as Metamucil, Citrucel, and Senakot.
 These work extremely well.
 Generic brands work as well as brand names.
 Find a form that is most palatable for you.
 Metamucil in the powder form is quite difficult for some to take because of its glue-like consistency.
 Tablet and granular forms are sometimes easier to take, as are fiber-containing wafers.
 These products should be taken according to package directions and should also be accompanied by increased fluid intake.
 They work by capturing and retaining moisture within the bowel, thus maintaining soft stools.
 They are not harmful to the baby.